How to Avoid Buying the Worst Central Vacuum

-So there you have it – the ultimate buying guide to buying a central unit on the web.
+So there you have it – the ultimate buying guide to buying a central unit.
 We’ve given you the most essential information, but you can always research individual brands if you want more.
 With this buying guide, you’ll know exactly what to compare and how to evaluate your options.
 Good luck!

 For further reading, see our post "The Best Central Vacuum - with Anchovies" for more helpful info.

 Hard to believe, but I cleared all of this from one vacuum inlet on a service call in Stamford.